Study Abroad Student Learning Goals

 2. Exceeds Expectations: Educational interests and pursuits exist and flourish outside classroom requirements.
 Knowledge and/or experiences are pursued independently.

-Additionally, faculty should consider the following when developing a short term study abroad program:
+Additionally, faculty must consider the following when developing a short term study abroad program:

 Purpose and Focus

-• Marketability: Does the proposed program or GIF course have a target audience?
-Do the faculty making the proposal demonstrate that they will be able to recruit a minimum of 12 students?
-Faculty with accepted proposals will be expected to actively participate in recruitment.
-If a course or program does not meet minimum requirements it will be cancelled.
+• Marketability: Does the proposed course have a target audience?
+Do the faculty making the proposal demonstrate that they will be able to recruit a minimum of 10 students?
+Faculty with accepted proposals will be required to actively participate in recruitment.
+If a course does not meet minimum requirements it will be cancelled.

-• Curricular fit: Does the proposed program enhance or compliment the departmental, College, School or University curriculum?
+• Curricular and strategic-goal fit: Does the proposed program enhance or compliment the departmental, College, School or University curriculum and/or strategic goals?
 Will courses meet other curricular requirements?

-• Study Abroad student learning outcomes: Does the proposed program show how it will meet the study abroad student learning outcomes?
+• Study Abroad student learning outcomes: Does the proposed program and syllabus show how it will meet the study abroad student learning outcomes?

 Program Design

-• Experiential Learning: How course(s) will engage experiential pedagogies, taking advantage of on-site learning opportunities and facilitated experiences should be described in detail in the proposal narrative.
+• Experiential Learning: How course(s) will engage experiential pedagogies, taking advantage of on-site learning opportunities and facilitated experiences should be described in detail in the proposal narrative and articulated in the syllabus.
 In other words, how do(es) the course(s) you are proposing engage the location to enhance learning?

 • Logistics/feasibility: Is the proposed travel itinerary do-able and does it support sound academic goals?
 For GIF courses, is any travel or field-placement coordinated with the Florence campus?